 Table C3 shows the survey response rates by country.
 The first column of each country represents all schools in the randomly selected list of schools given to the interviewers as described above.
 The second column represents all schools eligible for the interview.
 The eligibility criteria were confirmed by the interviewer during the process of contacting and scheduling the interview.
 In terms of interviews completed, we managed to obtain a response rate ranging from 58% and 42% of eligible schools in Brazil and India, respectively, to 8% of eligible schools in the UK.
-In contrast, the explicit refusal rate was generally low across all countries surveyed, ranging from 2% of all eligible schools in Sweden to 16% of all eligible schools in Germany.
+In contrast, the explicit refusal rate was generally low across all countries surveyed, ranging from 2% of all eligible schools in Germany.